microsoft/debug-adapter-protocol/specification.md

    * 'constant': Indicates that the object is a constant.
    * 'readOnly': Indicates that the object is read only.
    * 'rawString': Indicates that the object is a raw string.
-   * 'hasObjectId': Indicates that the object can have an Object ID created for it.
+   * 'hasObjectId': Indicates that the object can have an Object ID created for
-   * 'canHaveObjectId': Indicates that the object has an Object ID associated with
    * it.
+   * 'canHaveObjectId': Indicates that the object has an Object ID associated
+   * with it.
    * 'hasSideEffects': Indicates that the evaluation had side effects.
    * etc.
    */